 - Hair ties on the wrist

-- Getting a haircut, trying new makeup or getting a tan the day or week of the session is always a bad idea
+- Getting a haircut, trying new makeup or getting a tan the day or week of the session is hardly a good idea.

-Most importantly please forego all logos, characters or word screen prints as these will be distracting, date your photos and do not help with creating a look of “togetherness”.
+Most importantly I highly suggest to forego all logos, characters or word screen prints as they are distracting, date your photos and do not help with creating a look of “togetherness”.

 Our goal is to keep the attention on your lovely faces!